Mysteries of Capotauro: investigating the puzzling nature of an extreme F356W-dropout: Results

-Furthermore, we assessed constraints on \textit{Capotauro}'s proper motion using a 2.3\,yr baseline between the CEERS JWST/NIRCam imaging (December 2022) and CAPERS JWST/NIRSpec spectroscopy (March 2025).
-The absence of significant spectrum--photometry flux loss (consistent with a \textit{constrained} JWST/NIRSpec source centering) leads us to adopt the slitlet long side reduced by 0.072\arcsec\ as the source's proper motion upper limit, giving \(\mu \lesssim 0.137\arcsec\,\mathrm{yr^{-1}}\).
+Furthermore, we assessed constraints on \emph{Capotauro}'s proper motion using a 2.3\,yr baseline between the CEERS JWST/NIRCam imaging (December 2022) and CAPERS JWST/NIRSpec spectroscopy (March 2025).
+The synthetic photometry extracted from the PRISM spectrum in \emph{Capotauro}'s detection bands is brighter of a factor $1.47\!\pm\!0.37$ (F410M) and $1.39\!\pm\!0.16$ (F444W), indicating a $\leq\!2.5\sigma$ consistency between the two epochs, which aligns with typical spectro-photometric discrepancies observed in other similar analysis (see, e.g., \citealt{2024ApJ...976..193R}).
+The absence of significant spectrum--photometry flux loss (consistent within the errors with a \emph{constrained} JWST/NIRSpec source centering) leads us to adopt the slitlet long side reduced by 0.072\arcsec\ as the source's proper motion upper limit, giving \(\mu \lesssim 0.137\arcsec\,\mathrm{yr^{-1}}\).

 Figure~\ref{fig:pp_mtn} details a comparison between this estimate and the proper motion of six known Y BDs and the expected proper motions for different dynamical regimes (i.e., thin disk, thick disk and galactic halo).
-Such comparison shows how the estimated proper motion for \textit{Capotauro} is sensibly lower than the proper motion of other known similarly cold BDs and in general agreement with our estimated distances in the range $10^2-10^3$pc
+Such comparison shows how the estimated proper motion for \emph{Capotauro} is sensibly lower than the proper motion of other known similarly cold BDs and in general agreement with our estimated distances in the range $10^2-10^3$pc.

 Finally, to estimate how rare a sub-stellar object with $T_{\rm eff}\!\sim\!300\,$K at $d\!\gtrsim\!130\,$pc would be in the area covered by the CEERS JWST/NIRCam F444W image, we performed a first-order calculation using the empirical relations $T_{\rm eff}(\mathrm{SpT})$ and $M_{\rm W2}(\mathrm{SpT})$ from \cite{2021ApJS..253....7K}.
 Here, SpT is a numeric index associated to the BD’s spectral type, while $M_{\rm W2}$ represents the WISE W2 band absolute magnitude, with a pivot wavelength ($\sim\!4.6 \,\mu\!$m) approximating JWST/NIRCam F444W's one.
 We then normalized the local density by counting BDs per subtype within 20 pc (i.e., the reference distance exploited by \citealt{2021ApJS..253....7K}) and assumed a vertical exponential density profile $\rho(z)\!=\!\rho_0\,e^{-|z|/h}$ with scale height $h\!=\!225\,$pc, consistent with previous estimates for cold BDs (e.g., \citealt{2003A&A...409..523R, 2016MNRAS.458..425V}) and calibrated by matching the number of Y0-type BDs observed in the COSMOS field \citep{2025PASA...42...42C}.
 For each BD subtype, we also computed the maximum detection distance $d_{\max}$ at which its apparent magnitude reaches the 5$\sigma$ CEERS F444W depth (see Table~\ref{tab:depths+photometry}).
 We then integrated $\rho(z)$ up to $d_{\max}$ to compute the effective volume probed by the survey.
 At the galactic latitudes typical of CEERS, this computation yields an expected number of Y2 BDs (i.e., $T_{\rm eff}\!\sim\!320\,$K) of $\sim\!0.02$ and a detection probability of $P(\ge\!1)\!\sim\!2.2\%$, while for Y3 BDs (i.e., $T_{\rm eff}\!\sim\!280\,$K) we obtain an expected number of $\sim\!0.01$ and a detection probability of $P(\ge\!1)\!\sim\!0.9\%$.
 Table~\ref{tab:mw_substellar} subsumes the salient findings of this section.